iamsusmitashrestha/Extractly/README.md

 1. Make changes to extension files
 2. Go to `chrome://extensions/`
-3. Click the refresh icon on the Exractly extension
+3. Click the refresh icon on the Extractly extension
 4. Test your changes

 ## Environment Variables